dariuszparys/dariuszparys.github.io/content/about.md

 title: About
 ---

-I'm Dariusz.
+Hi, I'm Dariusz.
 A dev working @microsoft.
 You can find me on [Github](https://github.com/dariuszparys)